joereynolds/what-to-code/README.md

 If my cursor is on any letter in `self::NEW_TASK_ID` then above it I should see the omnicomplete box thing with `43000` in it for example.

+- A re-mapping of some of PHPStorm's cool features.
+For instance ctrl+alt+shift+n searches for a function with that name in that file.
+This could be remapped by doing /n searchTerm

 <a name="websites"></a>
 ### Websites